lvosko

 Accepting New Graduate Students

-Leah F. Vosko, FRSC, is a Professor and a Tier 1 Canada Research Chair in the Political Economy of Gender & Work at York University.
-Her current research examines labour market insecurity/precarious employment, employment standards enforcement, international mobility programs, and deportability among workers laboring transnationally.
+Leah F. Vosko, FRSC, is Distinguished Research Professor of Political Economy in the Department of Politics at York University.
+Her current research examines labour market insecurity/precarious employment, employment standards enforcement, international mobility programs, and deportability among workers labouring transnationally.
 She is the principal investigator of “Liberating Migrant Labour?
-International Mobility Programs in Settler-Colonial Context", a SSHRC Partnership Grant; "Divide and Colonize?: The "Core of Indianness" in Labour Law and Policy and its Effects", a SSHRC Insight Development Grant; "Canada's "New" International Mobility Program: Charting Differential Inclusion in the Transformation of Temporary Migrant Labour", a SSHRC Insight Grant; and, the Canada Labour Code-Data Analysis Infrastructure (CLC-DAI), an initiative involving a partnership with the Government of Canada’s Labour Program supported by the Canadian Foundation for Innovation and the Ontario Research Fund; and four research and teaching databases – the Gender and Work Database (GWD), the Comparative Perspectives Database (CPD), the Employment Standards Database (ESD) and the CLC-DAI.
+International Mobility Programs in Settler-Colonial Context", a SSHRC Partnership Grant; "Canada's "New" International Mobility Program: Charting Differential Inclusion in the Transformation of Temporary Migrant Labour", a SSHRC Insight Grant; and, the Canada Labour Code-Data Analysis Infrastructure (CLC-DAI), an initiative involving a partnership with the Government of Canada’s Labour Program supported by the Canadian Foundation for Innovation and the Ontario Research Fund; and four research and teaching databases – the Gender and Work Database (GWD), the Comparative Perspectives Database (CPD), the Employment Standards Database (ESD) and the CLC-DAI.

-Her most recent scholarly books are Transnational Employment Strain in a Global Health Pandemic: Migrant Farmworkers in Canada (Vosko et al. 2023), Closing the Enforcement Gap: Improving Employment Standards Protections for People in Precarious Jobs (University of Toronto Press, 2020), and Disrupting Deportability (Cornell/ILR Press 2019).
+Her most recent authored books include Migrant Work By Another Name: Differential Inclusion and Precarity under Canada’s International Mobility Program (University of Toronto Press, 2025), Transnational Employment Strain in a Global Health Pandemic: Migrant Farmworkers in Canada (Vosko et al., Palgrave, 2023), Closing the Enforcement Gap: Improving Employment Standards Protections for People in Precarious Jobs (Vosko and the Closing the Enforcement Gap Research Group, University of Toronto Press, 2020), and Disrupting Deportability: Transnational Workers Organize (Cornell/ILR Press, 2019).

 More...